 Priority 3: Floors and Foundations

-Many Las Vegas homes are slab-on-grade, and code requires R-0 insulation, meaning no floor insulation at all.
-However, for homes with raised floors, ENERGY STAR recommends R-19.
+Many Las Vegas homes are unheated slab-on-grade, for which local Clark County code requires R-0 insulation (no floor insulation at all).
+ENERGY STAR does not list recommendations for unheated slabs.
+However, for homes with raised floors, Clark County’s IECC Code requires R-19 or R-13+5ci or R-15ci insulation, while ENERGY STAR recommends R-19.

 Upgrading floors improves: